 The Poetry Center, founded at San Francisco State College (now SFSU) in 1954 by English Professor Ruth Witt-Diamant, has been recording and archiving tapes of its live programs for six decades.
-We have compiled and maintained one of the most significant public collections in the U.S. of original, recorded performances by poets and related writers reading their work.
+We have compiled and maintained one of the most significant public collections in the US of original, recorded performances by poets and related writers and artists performing their work.

-In 1974, poet Kathleen Fraser, serving as director, formalized the American Poetry Archives within The Poetry Center, with support from the National Endowment for the Arts.
-This collection, housed within the SF State College of Liberal & Creative Arts (Humanities Building 511-512), today holds nearly 5,000 hours of unique original audio and video master recordings, 1954–present, an inestimable cultural asset.
-Fragile early magnetic tape recordings are being transferred to digital formats, often in collaboration with the Bay Area Video Coalition (BAVC) and their Preservation Access Program.
+In 1974, poet Kathleen Fraser, serving as Director, formalized the American Poetry Archives within The Poetry Center, with support from the National Endowment for the Arts.
+This collection, housed within SFSU's College of Liberal & Creative Arts (Humanities Building 511-512), today holds nearly 5,000 hours of unique original audio and video master recordings, 1954–present, an estimable cultural asset.
+Fragile early magnetic tape recordings are gradually being transferred to digital formats, often in collaboration with the Bay Area Video Coalition (BAVC) and their NEA-funded Preservation Access Program.

-Poetry Center Digital Archive represents a portion of our American Poetry Archives 4,000-plus hour collection.
-Currently available for open public access are some twenty years of early audio recordings, 1954–1973; new digital video recordings, to be posted, event-by-event, beginning with our Fall 2015 season; and occasional special feature collections.
+Poetry Center Digital Archive represents a portion of our American Poetry Archives 5,000-plus hour collection.
+Currently available for open public access are some twenty years of early audio recordings, 1954–1973; new digital video recordings, posted event-by-event as streaming video and downloadable audio; and occasional special feature collections.
 Additional videos, both recent and historic, will be added as resources are available for post-production and metadata cataloging.
 Check Poetry Center Archive News for details regarding updates to our online archive.